Young Researchers In Europe Launch Lobby Group

 In addition, the Young Academy also aims to help members network with other early-career scientists in Europe, foster exchange of research ideas within the diverse group of scientists, and enhance their ability to communicate to the public and media, Schäfer points out.

-The Young Academy had its beginnings two years ago in Potsdam, Germany—a picturesque town outside Berlin well-known for being the site of post-World War II negotiations among the Soviet Union’s Joseph Stalin, the U.S.’s Harry S. Truman, and Britain’s Winston Churchill—but which has since become a popular site for conferences and retreats.
+The Young Academy had its beginnings two years ago in Potsdam, Germany.
+The picturesque town outside Berlin is well-known for being the site of post-World War II negotiations among the Soviet Union’s Joseph Stalin, the U.S.’s Harry S. Truman, and Britain’s Winston Churchill.It has since become a popular site for conferences and retreats.

-In 2010, the German Research Foundation, the main research funding agency in the country, hosted a conference in Potsdam for winners of prestigious, multi-million-euro ERC starting grants who were either based in Germany (of any nationality) or were based abroad (with German nationality).
+In 2010, the German Research Foundation, the main research funding agency in Germany, hosted a conference in Potsdam for winners of prestigious, multi-million-euro ERC starting grants who were either based in Germany (of any nationality) or were based abroad (with German nationality).

 Even though the researchers were working at diverse institutions across Europe in many different fields of science, “there was an aha! moment,” recalls Schäfer.
 “We realized we had many of the same challenges.”